 If that does not work, then the plumber will most likely need to address a backup in the disposal.
 Here is a video on unclogging the garbage disposal.

 Preventative Tip #1: Be careful with the food you put down your sink, even if you have a garbage disposal.
+The best way to prevent any drainage problems in your kitchen sink is to not put any food, oil, fat, or grease down the disposal.
+Please compost or throw it away.
 Here are the top items that you should never put down your disposal:

 - Oil, fat, and grease -- how to dispose of grease properly